Cost of LivingUpdated May 2026

 Is Fontana Cheap or Expensive for Rent Prices?

-Why does rent prices cost more in Fontana? a biotech-and-aerospace economy where defense contracts and pharmaceutical R&D fund premium salaries The west region's Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%., and CA's regulatory environment also play a role.
+Why do rent prices cost more in Fontana? a biotech-and-aerospace economy where defense contracts and pharmaceutical R&D fund premium salaries The west region's Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%., and CA's regulatory environment also play a role.
 This is a premium market where quality comes at a price.

 Practical Advice for Fontana